 [Source: Washington Post]

-For more information on tipping and related topics, check out the links on the next page.
+For more information on tipping and related topics, check out the links below.